grantwittenberg/aws-static-site-example/README.md

      3. Paste the GitHub token in the "Value" field.
      4. Click "Create Parameter" to save.

-## Setting Up - Add your config.json file.
+## Setting Up - Add your config.json file
 1. Copy the config.example.json file to a new file config.json
 2. Add your config.json file to .gitignore if using a public repository
 3. Update the config values for your AWS account and website